 Colorado has a couple of national recreation areas that make the perfect playground for water sports.
 Both are centered around big lakes, with marinas on-site to rent you a watercraft to take to the waves.

-National Recreation Areas in Colorado
+List of 2 National Recreation Areas in CO

 Guide to National Recreation Areas in Colorado